Riding Mountain National Park is located in the southwestern corner of Manitoba, Canada. The park covers an area of 1,146 square miles (2,969 sq km).

 The wildlife is one of the highlights of the park with sightings being quite favorable.
 The lush grasslands combined with the cover of the neighboring forests make this an ecosystem rich with animals.

 The black bear is a medium-sized bear and one of the most populous species across the globe.
 The range and prevalence of the black bear are broader than its larger cousin the grizzly or brown bear.

 Riding Mountain has one of the largest populations of black bears compared to any national park in Canada or the larger North America.
 Although no guarantees, this creates greater odds of having a black bear sighting during your exploration of the park.

 Riding Mountain National Park Trails

 Riding Mountain National Park has over 250 miles (400 km) of hiking trails traversing across and meandering about the wilderness of the national park.
 There is a variety of short hikes to longer backpacking adventures.

-Bead Lakes Trail: This is another easy rated loop trail that circles around 2.4 miles (3.86 km) with scenic views out of the lakes as well as chances to see wildlife and wildflowers.
+This is another easy-rated loop trail that circles around 2.4 miles (3.86 km) with scenic views out of the lakes as well as chances to see wildlife and wildflowers.
 You will have views of three of the four Bead Lakes.

-George Creek Trail: This moderate rated trail is out 7.2 miles (11.59 km) with an elevation gain of 1,200 feet (365.76 m).
-Part of the trail is boardwalk as it ascends upward while traversing through the dense forest.
+This moderate-rated trail is out 7.2 miles (11.59 km) with an elevation gain of 1,200 feet (365.76 m).
+Part of the trail is a boardwalk as it ascends upward while traversing through the dense forest.
 Seeing wildlife, wildflowers, and birdwatching are all possible highlights of this adventure.